Indonesia–Vietnam relations: History

+Colonial era

 The relations between ancient Indonesia and Vietnam, particularly Southern Vietnam, began around the 7th century, since the era of the Champa, Srivijaya, and later Majapahit kingdoms.
 In mid-11th century, Vietnamese king Ly Thanh Tong (r.
 1054–1071) was said to have purchased a precious pearl from a Javanese merchant.
 A Majapahit epic poem called Nagarakretagama mentioned several states that is today Vietnam: Champa and Yawana (Đại Việt).
 Indonesian 15th century records mentioned Princess Darawati, a Cham princess, married to King Kertawijaya, Majapahit's seventh ruler.

-While Indonesia was ruled by the Dutch led by King Willem III in the 19th century, Napoleon III, Emperor of the French began to establish control of Cochinchina in 1862 as the city of Saigon becomes its capital of both Cochinchina and later becoming French Indochina until 1902, when the capital was moved to Hanoi.
+Indonesia was ruled by the Dutch led by King Willem III in the 19th century, Napoleon III, Emperor of the French began to establish control of Cochinchina in 1862 as the city of Saigon becomes its capital of both Cochinchina and later becoming French Indochina until 1902, when the capital was moved to Hanoi.
 During the Second World War, both Indonesia and Vietnam are fighting not just the Japanese, but also the French and the Dutch between the August Revolution and the Indonesian War of Independence which led the unconditional surrender of Japan following the two atomic bombs of Hiroshima and Nagasaki in Japan.
 The emperor Bảo Đại was abdicated as the war came to an end.
 Indonesia declared independence from the Dutch on 17 August 1945, followed by the Vietnamese on 2 September 1945 from French rule.
 One year after the proclamation of the Democratic Republic of Vietnam, the Marxist-Leninist leader Ho Chi Minh to declare war on the French as the Indochina War.
 The Vietnam War lasted for over 30 years until the Fall of Saigon to Viet Cong forces on 30 April 1975.